zach-c-d/zachdonsky.xyz/src/pages/projects/chalmerscards/index.md

 Chalmers Cards are wooden information booklets that are designed to be given out at Toronto's emergency shelters and to folks sleeping on the streets of Toronto.

-Chalmers Cards is the first project from [Chalmers](https://www.chalmerscards.com), which is an social venture to improve the state of homlessness in Toronto.
+Chalmers Cards is the first [Chalmers Project](https://www.chalmerscards.com), a guerilla project that aims to improve the state of homlessness in Toronto.

+**This article is in the same it was in 2017, when I had just started this project.
+I've left it like this for archival purposes, and so that I can look back at how I saw this project back then.**

+> For the more up-to-date article on Chalmers Cards, please visit https://www.chalmerscards.com/chalmerscards

 </article>